 At the present time, Russia operates the maximum number of corvettes.
 Other countries like China, Germany, Turkey, Italy, Israel, Pakistan, and India have a decent number of these vessels at their disposal.
 There are many small countries spanning across the globe whose main combat ships happen to be corvettes.

 During the 1960s, the João Coutinho-class corvettes were built by the Portuguese.
 They were meant to be used as small frigates that could be used for several purposes and served as inspiration for Corvette projects like Spain’s Descubierta, France’s A69, and German’s MEKO 140.

 The Swedish Navy introduced their Visby class corvette that used the same stealth technology as that of the Skjold class corvette that the Norwegian Navy designed.

 The navies of several countries use corvettes as well.
 At present the Indian Navy uses the Kamorta class corvettes while the Israeli Navy uses three Sa’ar 5-class ones.
 Simultaneously, the Turkish Navy Turkey is developing the MİLGEM-class corvettes.

 The US Navy is one of the most well-funded Navies in the world and hence, never felt the need to develop these smaller warships known as Corvettes.
 It had frigates which are larger than a Corvette.
 Corvettes are generally used by navies with a smaller budget.

-Another reason for not having Corvettes is that the US Navy is a blue water navy which needs to project his night across oceans.
+Another reason for not having Corvettes is that the US Navy is a blue water navy that needs to project its night across oceans.
 A corvette won’t serve this purpose.

-Though, corvettes are used by US coastguard extensively for patrolling the US coastline and are known as Coast Guard Cutters.
+Though, corvettes are used by the US coastguards extensively for patrolling the US coastline and are known as Coast Guard Cutters.